Our therapy alliance

 Effects including Side-effects

-Psychotherapy is known to be effective at helping people improve their quality of life and reduce their symptoms in the long term.
+Psychotherapy is known to be effective at helping people improve their quality of life and reducing their symptoms in the long term.
 However it is important to realise that dealing with your problems and the connections with your own biography can lead to unpleasant feelings or unforeseen consequences (e.g. increased awareness of problems, disharmony in relationships, feelings of regret, sadness, loss etc).
-A certain level of discomfort (e.g. when facing anxieties) is inevitable at some points in therapy and needs to be bravely taken into account.
-These unpleasant feelings can be a sign that your therapy process is moving forward and that you are dealing with important emotions and facing challenges and discomforts that are promising for long-term, sustainable growth.
+These can be a sign that your therapy process is moving forward and that you are dealing with important emotions and facing challenges and discomforts that are promising for long-term, sustainable growth.
 If you have any questions about this, please ask your therapist.
 Particularly if, during our therapy, you feel destabilised or in a crisis, suicidal or otherwise, please make sure to inform me.
+We may wish to make plans together for how to help you deal with these difficult states.

 Formalities for financing